 The Extreme Adventures of Super Dave fits quite comfortably in their company.
 In other words – it’s pretty bad.

-So after Super Dave announces his retirement he heads back to his Super Dave Compound and the reality of him no longer being the greatest daredevil entertainer begins to hit.
+After Super Dave announces his retirement he heads back to his Super Dave Compound and the reality of him no longer being the greatest daredevil entertainer begins to hit.
 Fans stop caring about him and they gravitate towards the young protege Super Dave has been grooming D.J.
 (Steve Van Wormer) who is given the name ‘Super Dave Jr.’

 But once given that valuable name Junior teams with Hedaya and they proceed to sully the name of the Super Dave image.
 They aren’t exactly the best role models for young fans and don’t reinforce the motto ‘don’t try this at home kids or else you might get hurt’.
 But they don’t care, heck they’re making money!